Jupudy-Nagendra/DataBase/README.md

    use school (create school database if not available else it will use school database)

 **Step-2**  setup
-1. Download the main.py and database.py files from the MYSQL folder
+1. Download the main.py and database.py files from the MongoDB folder
 2. Keep the both files in a same folder
 3. Open in VS studio and select the desired folder (set path)
 4. run the python terminal